-Option B2
+Option A2

-- 4.3.8 Option B2 involves the jacking of the existing masonry arch structure using a system called "ElevArch®". - 4.3.9 ElevArch® is a patented technique which involves cutting the arch free from its abutments and wing walls so it can be jacked skywards to enlarge the space below it.
+- 4.2.8 Option A2 looked at jacking of the existing masonry arch structure using a system called "ElevArch®". - 4.2.9 ElevArch® is a patented technique which involves cutting the arch free from its abutments and wing walls so it can be jacked skywards to enlarge the space below it.
 A sequence of operations is key to maintaining the all-important thrust line a horizontal saw cut is made through each abutment, just below the arch springing in conjunction with coring five holes horizontally into each abutment.
-Vertical lifting jacks are inserted into these holes, supporting the weight of the bridge.
+Vertical lifting jacks are inserted into these holes, supporting the weight of the bridge (Figure 6).